Funny Bones: the structure of comedy

 Takeaways:

-- A comprehensive theory of humor and the craft of evoking laughter.
+- A comprehensive theory of humor and the craft of evoking

 - A dissection of joke construction and humorous beats